 Your employee turnover rate is too high for comfort

 High employee turnover is another indication of poor customer support operations.
-A high turnover rate among customer service personnel can be a sign that there are problems at the heart of your company.
+A high turnover rate in your customer support department can be a sign that there are problems at the heart of your company.

 Significant costs, such as those associated with hiring, integrating, and training new employees, might arise from high employee turnover.